gmf05/ITEC696/README.md

 The steps below describe how to install Python on your machine, including an IDE (Spyder) and the course repo.

-## Options for viewing
+## Viewing Options
-If you already have the course repo, you can read these notes as a browser-based book by opening `contents.html.
-Or, if you also have Jupyter Notebook, you can read the `.ipynb` files and try running their content.

-If you are viewing this on Github, you should be able to start viewing the book by clicking on `contents.ipynb`.
-If the links are broken, it's because the wrong version of the file is saved to the repo.
+* **Option 1**: If you are viewing this on Github, you should be able to start viewing the book by clicking on `contents.ipynb`.
+* **Option 2**: Once you download the course repo, you can read these notes as a browser-based book by opening `contents.html`.
+The links may break occasionally if the wrong version of file/s are saved to the repo.
+In that event you can navigate forward and back using your browser.
+* **Option 3**: If you also have Jupyter Notebook, you can read the `.ipynb` files and try running their content.

 ## Installing Python and Spyder